 Overview of the app menu editor

-The app menu editor is the tool in Backstage used to configure or build the app menu.
+The app menu editor is the tool in Backstage used to configure the app menu.

-To open the app menu editor, go to the Design category in the main menu, and select App menu:
+To open the app menu editor, go to the Backstage menu and select App menu:

 The app menu editor includes the following three elements:

 - The entire left side of the screen displays how the app menu will look in the app.

 - The upper-right part of the screen is where you can configure modules, or add custom items and separators to the app menu.

 - The lower-right side of the screen is where you can configure the Navigation bar.